Hossam-H22/Desktop_Anywhere_Server/README.md

 # Desktop Anywhere Server

 Welcome to the Desktop Anywhere Server!
-This project serves as the backend for a [Desktop Anywhere](https://github.com/Hossam-H22/DesktopAnyWhere_GP) project that caters to both users and sellers.
+This project serves as the backend for a [Desktop Anywhere](https://github.com/Hossam-H22/DesktopAnyWhere_GP) project.
 Built using Node.js, Express, MongoDB, Socket.IO, and Cloudinary, this API provides a secure and efficient way to manage mobile and desktop operations and media uploading.